Southern Naiad aka bushy pondweed

 Sonar provides a long term management solution for naiad.
 Sonar reacts slowly, taking 30-60 days for results.
 However, this treatment successfully kills to the roots.
 The entire pond must be treated for success.
 This treatment option is only for ponds with little or no flow coming into the pond.
 Sonar AS, Sonar RTU, and Sonar One are all available options

 Duckweed Destroyer is a great fast-acting, broad spectrum treatment option.
 This is a great choice if there are multiple weed species needing controlled.
-Duckweed Destroyer is also great for ponds that have algae and submerged weeds growing in the same area.
+Duckweed Destroyer is also great for ponds that have algae growth and submerged weeds in the same area.